roemvaar/cs_notes/docs/computer_systems/cpp.md

 A reference is similar to a pointer, except that you don't need to use a prefix

-- to access the valued referred to by the reference.
+- to access the value referred to by the reference.
 Also, a reference cannot be made to refer to a different object after its initialization.

-A pointer variable can hold the address of an object of the appropiate type:
+A pointer variable can hold the address of an object of the appropriate type:

 `char* p = &v[3] // p points to v's fourth element` `char x = *p; // *p is the object that p points to`

-Reference are useful for specifying function arguments.
+References are useful for specifying function arguments.

 `void sort(vector<double>& v); // sort v`

 By using a reference, we ensure that for a call sort(my_vec), we do not copy my_vec and that it really is my_vec that is sorted and not a copy of it.

-We try to ensure that a pointer always points to an object, so that dereferencing it is valid.
+We ensure that a pointer always points to an object so that dereferencing it is valid.
 When we don't have an object to point to or if we need to represent the notion of "no object available" (e.g., for an end of a list), we give the pointer the value _nullptr_ ("the null pointer").
 There is only one _nullptr_ shared by all